 There are plenty of other ways you could reap the brain-boosting and mind-healing benefits of these six essential oils.
 If you don’t have a diffuser, you can improvise by adding the drops to a bowl of hot water.
 Wait a bit for it to cool, then cover the bowl and your head with a towel and inhale the steam.

 If you want a mixture you can spray on yourself or in your space, mix up to six drops of your essential oils of choice in 100 ml of purified water or alcohol.
-Shake the mist bottle well before each use.
+Shake the spray bottle well before each use.

 As a last example, you can pop a few drops into your bath to unwind after a long stressful day, or add some to your liquid soap or shampoo to motivate you at the start of yet another one.
 You can also do both.
-We promise no one’s going to blame you for it.

 If a person’s brain is overstimulated, so much so that it couldn’t possibly function optimally anymore, a sedative type like ylang ylang essential oil can be used to give it a break from work while also preparing it to handle more.
 If fatigue or persistent inattention is the problem, a stimulant type like sage essential oil might be the right answer.